Puppets Holiday Special!

 Strindberg’s Launch Party

-Here is a video from The Strindberg Laboratory's launch party that took place on June 23rd featuring company member Marshall May.
-This video is all about Marshall and tells his amazing journey featuring interviews and artistic work that Marshall has created during the seven-year history that he has been associated with TSL.June
+During the pandemic we created a series of videos profiling and celebrating our actors who have helped to create our many productions.
+Here is a video featuring company member Marshall May.
+This video is all about Marshall and tells his amazing journey creating many productions with us and features interviews and artistic work that Marshall has created during the seven-year history that he has been associated with TSL.June

+At the beginning of the pandemic, we had to switch our in-person theater workshops at Los Angeles Mission to online.
 Here is a video documentation of our theater classes that we conducted online with students from The Los Angeles Mission.
-We conducted a series of 15, two hour sessions, at the LA Mission between August 25th and November 19th 2020.
+We conducted a series of 15, two-hour sessions, at the LA Mission between August 25th and November 19th 2020.
 The class was then halted due to the pandemic.
 Thanks so much for everyone who participated and helped to make these workshops possible!

 All Things Tue Huynh!